MessAdmin/MessAdmin-OSCache/README.txt

 This MessAdmin plugin displays OSCache statistics.
-Requires OSCache 2.x.
+Requires OSCache 2.4.1.
-Configuration: add clime.messadmin.providers.oscache.StatisticListenerImpl to the "cache.event.listeners" in your oscache.properties

-To install, simply drop MessAdmin-OSCache.jar next to MessAdmin.jar or in WEB-INF/lib/.
+To install, simply drop MessAdmin-OSCache.jar next to MessAdmin.jar or in WEB-INF/lib/, and add clime.messadmin.providers.oscache.StatisticListenerImpl to the "cache.event.listeners" line in your oscache.properties